BetterWayElectronics/secure-wireguard-implementation/README.md

 -   `sudo service rsyslog restart`

 ### Cron Jobs ###
-Cron jobs are tasks that can be set automatically by the system, an example of this that is relevant to this project was the need to make the knockd service restart itself after the system reboots as well as also changing the wg0 interface MTU.
+Cron jobs are tasks that can be set automatically by the system.
+One that we can make that is relevant to this project is the apparent need to make the knockd service restart itself after the system reboots (due to wireguard starting too late) and fixing the wg0 interface MTU.

 For this example start with creating a simple bash script, `nano hello.sh`.

 -   `#!/bin/bash`
--   `echo "Starting Knockd and fixing MTU"
+-   `echo "Starting Knockd and fixing MTU"`
 -   `systemctl restart knockd.service`
 -   `sudo ifconfig wg0 mtu 1480`
 -   `echo "Done!"`